Cricket in Australia: Women's U-19 team

+Under-19 Women's World Cup

 In Australian culture

 In 2007, The Age reported that a survey by Sweeney Sports had found that 59% of the Australian public have an interest in cricket, second to none.
-Cricket is often known as Australia's national sport due to its equal popularity in all parts of the country.
-Cricket is also a mass participation sport in Australia: a census conducted on behalf of Cricket Australia found that in the 2003–04 season there were 471,329 participants in Australian cricket programmes and competitions, including 47,780 female participants.
+Cricket is also a mass participation sport in Australia: a census conducted on behalf of Cricket Australia found that in the 2003–04 season there were 471,329 participants in Australian cricket programs and competitions, including 47,780 female participants.

 In 2015–16, a record 1,300,000 Australians played formal, organised cricket during the year, an increase of nine percent over the previous year, making cricket Australia's biggest participant sport.

 The position of Australian Test cricket captain is regarded as one of the most important roles in Australian sport.
 It is often said that in Australia the office of Test captain is second in stature behind the office of Prime Minister.
 Reflecting this community perception, three Australian cricket captains have been named as Australian of the Year by the National Australia Day Council; Allan Border in 1989, Mark Taylor in 1999 and Steve Waugh in 2004.
 In addition, Steve Waugh has been nominated as an Australian Living Treasure by the National Trust of Australia, as was Don Bradman prior to his death in 2001.

 Cricket plays an important role in Australia's national identity, in particular its relationship towards the United Kingdom.
 The national team has been said to represent "de facto Australian foreign policy" particularly with respect to relations with Asian subcontinent nations.

+With both predominant winter sports, Australian rules football and rugby league, having largely regionally divided followings, cricket is the only one of the nation's three most popular sports to maintain a truly national following.